grantwinney/blog/content/posts/winforms-passing-data-between-two-forms/index.md

 summary: Passing data between two Forms is very common in WinForms.
 There's a couple ways to do it, and one's better than the other.
 Let's take a look.
 tags:
-- WinForms
+- winforms
-- Coding
+- coding
-- C#
+- csharp
 title: Passing Data Between Forms in WinForms
 ---
 In any but the smallest of WinForms apps, we'll have multiple Forms interacting with one another.
 And while every app we write will be different, there's really only a couple of ways for two Forms to pass data back and forth.